-Note 5.
+Note 6.
 Leases

 In May 2021, the Company entered into an operating lease agreement for its principal office in Menlo Park, California.
 In September 2021, the lease was amended to extend the term to expire in August 2022.
-Under the lease agreement, the Company has one 12-month renewal option through August 2023.
+In July 2022, the lease was further amended to exercise a renewal option and extend the term to expire in August 2023.
+Under the lease agreement, the Company has two 12-month renewal options through August 2025.

-The Company has not entered into any finance lease agreements as of June 30, 2022.
+The Company has not entered into any finance lease agreements as of September 30, 2022.

-The following table summarizes maturities of lease liabilities and the reconciliation of lease liabilities as of June 30, 2022 (in thousands):
+The following table summarizes maturities of lease liabilities and the reconciliation of lease liabilities as of September 30, 2022 (in thousands):